Notourious

 or collision.Magruder pleaded guilty in January 2008 to a charge of reckless

 operation stemming from crashes with two vehicles in July.
-His license was
+His license

 suspended and he was fined $300.